rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 The second format is in the case of rebuilt ISO's, typically in the case of addressing a bug or providing updated images (in the case of a newer kernel, a new secure boot shim, and so on).

-The third format is a symlink to the "latest" ISO, which is deprecated.
+The third format is a symlink to the "latest" ISO, which is deprecated and will not appear in versions after Rocky Linux 9.

 ### Notes about: What does each ISO do?